Lectric XPeak 2.0 Review | The Fat Tire Value King?

 The sideways thumb throttle is nice as it minimizes accidental engagement of twist-grip throttles.

-The RST Renegade fork is much better quality than we’d expect on a sub-$ 1,500 bike.
-The fork alone goes for $400+.
+The RST Renegade fork is of much better quality than we’d expect on a sub-$1,500 bike.
+The fork alone goes for $400+!

 Lectric XPeak 2.0 Review: Ride Quality

 The XPeak 2.0 rides with a lot of confidence.
-The 600mm handlebar sounded a little narrow on paper, but paired with the wide tires, it gives the bike a very solid feel.
+The 600mm handlebar appeared a little narrow on paper, but paired with the wide tires, it gave the bike a very solid feel.
 It’s not twitchy, nor does it feel too wide.
 With this setup, you can cruise, commute, or romp off-road, all with relative ease and while maintaining good control of the ride.

 The tires are great for the balance they provide on paved roads, although they do come with a noise penalty—you’ll definitely hear them on pavement.
 But they pay off big time when you cut through dirt or gravel.
 They float over loose terrain easily and can boulder over rocks and roots on milder trails.

-The RST Renegade fork performs nicely, too.
-It softens the ride wherever you take it and helped the XPeak 2.0 earn an ISO 4210-10 rating—the eMTB durability standard.
+The RST Renegade fork performed nicely, too.
+It softened the ride wherever I took it and helped the XPeak 2.0 earn an ISO 4210-10 rating—the eMTB durability standard.
 So while no, this isn’t a full-blown mountain bike, that durability rating provides some real peace of mind that the frame, fork, and components can handle rough roads, doubletrack, and fireroads.

 The 2.0 also got a lot of quality-of-life upgrades over its predecessor, and they all paid off.
 We already covered the PWR+ programming and upgraded brakes, but there’s also a stiffer frame, an upgraded 8-speed drivetrain, and a new color display.